 Although this classic dish uses pork, you can use other protein choices or vegetables.
 Chicken, beef, shrimp, mushrooms, or eggplants are just some of the examples that would go well with the sauce.

-In regards to sake and mirin substitutions, you want to read this post for detailed information.
+In regard to sake and mirin substitutions, you want to read this post for detailed information.

 To enjoy the juicy, succulent piece of miso-glazed ginger pork, serve it with steamed rice and some shredded cabbage, cucumber and tomatoes.
 Okawari (another serving) is guaranteed!